Guide to Permanent Life Insurance in Canada

 Common misconceptions about permanent life insurance

-Permanent life insurance can sound appealing, but there are a few misconceptions that may falsely add to that appeal.
-Before you make a final decision on your policy type, let’s set the record straight on the most common permanent life insurance myths.
+Permanent life insurance can sound appealing, but there are a few misconceptions around value that might be misleading you.
+Before you make a final decision, here are three common permanent life insurance myths — and the real facts.

 Myth 1: Permanent life insurance is always a good investment

-Yes, it’s true that permanent policies include a cash value component that typically grows tax-deferred at a guaranteed rate, but that doesn’t mean the returns are great.
+It is true that permanent policies include a cash value component that typically grows tax-deferred at a guaranteed rate.
+However, this doesn’t mean the returns are great.
 In fact, most cash value returns are modest, and you may need to pay tax if you withdraw from the cash value or if interest accumulates from a loan.

-In short, you’re better off choosing a traditional investment vehicle like a TFSA or RRSP, alongside an affordable term life policy.
+In terms of returns, you’re probably better off choosing a traditional investment vehicle like a TFSA or RRSP, alongside an affordable term life policy.

 Myth 2: A guaranteed payout makes permanent life insurance more valuable

-Yes, permanent policies offer guaranteed payouts, but here’s the catch: the premiums are so high (up to 15 times more than term life) that some policyholders end up paying close to or even higher than their death benefit amount by the time the policy pays out.
+Permanent policies do offer guaranteed payouts, but there’s a catch: the premiums are so high (up to 15 times more than term life) that some policyholders end up paying close to or even higher than their death benefit amount by the time the policy pays out.

 Myth 3: Cash value is “free money”

-You can borrow or withdraw from the cash value in a permanent policy, but it comes at a cost.
-It can reduce your coverage, create a tax bill, or even cancel your policy if mismanaged.
+You can borrow or withdraw from the cash value in a permanent policy, but it will cost you.
+Borrowing from your cash value can reduce your coverage, create a tax bill, or even cancel your policy if mismanaged.

-For example, withdrawals above your policy’s adjusted cost basis are taxable, and the same goes for loans if your policy lapses or is surrendered with an outstanding loan balance.
+It’s dangerous to think of cash value as “free money.”
+Withdrawals above a policy’s adjusted cost basis are taxable, and the same goes for loans if your policy lapses or is surrendered with an outstanding loan balance.
 If the debt exceeds your cash value, your policy can collapse, leaving you with no coverage.

 FAQ: Permanent life insurance in Canada